Tour Dates: Sunday 13th – Sunday 27th October 2019 (Santiago to Santiago)

 Please note this is a flexible itinerary which may need to be adjusted slightly dependent on arrival / departure times, weather conditions and the most recent information from our local guides

 Leaders: Wise Birding Leader & local bird guide

-Included in cost: Accommodation in twin en-suite rooms, all meals, bottled water, ground transport, ferry transport, pelagic off Quintero, two days puma tracking and services of leaders
+Included in cost: Accommodation in twin en-suite rooms, all meals (from Dinner on Day 1 to Breakfast on Day 15), bottled water, ground transport, ferry transport, pelagic off Quintero, two days puma tracking and services of leaders

 Not included in cost: International airfare, travel insurance, drinks other than water and any airport/visa fees

 Single Supplement: £675

 Some walking on forest trails and tracks and otherwise reasonably open areas close to our vehicles.
 The longest walks will be when searching for Pumas.
 These walks will be 2 – 3 km in length with some undulating terrain between 50 – 250 metres in height, but at a very slow pace.